Dronworks/UnitTestLearning/Ideas.md

 To choose what do we want to use, we may decide of next factors:
 - What do we want to check?
 Do we have personal class that implements iterable?
 - How do we want to check?
-All items or first fail?
+For example AssertEquals uses Equals method between objects.
+So AssertEquals on list will use `listA.equals(listB)`.
 - What do we want to see if fails?
 Example
     ```
     Assert Equals: